kenheaslip/EducationEngineer/education-engineer/tutorial.md

 NAME   READY   UP-TO-DATE   AVAILABLE   AGE web    1/1     1            1           4h17m
 ```
-This command will show the status of all the deployments currently in the target namespace.
+This command will show the status of all the deployments currently in the targeted namespace.
 This is just a short summary.
 For more info try adding "-o wide" to the command.
 Still not enough?
 For more detailed information on the state of a deployment, we can check logs, events, and most important when starting any troubleshooting, a description of the state of the deployment.

 Query your cluster for your deployment state by executing the command below.
-Use the name of the deployment from the last command we ran for teh deployment name.
-If you followed instructions, your deployment name should be "web"
+Use the name of the deployment from the last command we ran for the deployment name.
+If you followed instructions, your deployment name should be "web".

 ```
 kubectl describe deployment web -n mylab